Wish Me Luck: Series 2

 Series 2 opens in Autumn 1943 with the execution by firing squad of three members of 'The Outfit' in South-Western France.
 Liz is now working alongside Cad and Faith in London, and has the task of contacting the bereaved relatives, including John Ashton's widow, Vivien (Farleigh), while Faith interviews potential young recruit Emily Whitbread (Snowden).
 Cad receives direct approval from the Prime Minister for the work they are doing, and also gets a visit from Vivien, offering to volunteer herself.
 Colin has been on a leaders' course, and is to be sent out to head up Area 7.
 Kit Vanston, for whom Liz clearly still has feelings, is being brought home.
 Liz helps train the new recruits, but admits to Faith that since hearing Matty has gone back into the field, she is missing being in France herself.
 Vivien (codename Solange) and Emily (codename Zoe) pass their training and prepare to leave for France with Colin.
 Emily sleeps with her boyfriend as a final fling.
 Kit arrives back, after more than a year leading Area 3, and is met by Liz.

-In Episode 2, Colin, Vivien and Emily parachute into Area 7, and are met by brusque Outfit agent Gordon, codename Gaspard (McGugan) and local resistance leader Josef (William Simons), but Colin fractures his ankle in the drop.
+In Episode 2, Colin, Vivien and Emily parachute into Area 7, and are met by brusque Outfit agent Gordon, codename Gaspard (Stuart McGugan) and local resistance leader Josef (William Simons), but Colin fractures his ankle in the drop.
 Emily quickly settles into her billet, posing as a relative of widowed shopkeeper Marie Ferrier (Gillian Raine), whose son Luc (Anstee) has just gone off to join the Maquis, and her father, Leon (John Boswell).
 Their neighbour Annette (Carmel McSharry) is revealed to be short of money and seems suspicious of Emily.
 Vivien's cover is as nanny to her wealthy friend Juliet (Bobbie Brown), who lives in a nearby chateau.
 Liz and Kit's relationship blooms when she helps him settle back home.
 He updates her on the news from Area 3: Maurice was captured and tortured to death by the Gestapo after she left.
 Liz's mother guesses Liz is having an affair and warns her not to risk her marriage; Liz tries to break it off with Kit who asks her to marry him.
 She refuses.
 Meanwhile, in France, Emily fears she is pregnant, Vivien seems to have a hidden agenda, and Colin rouses the suspicions of a young milice officer.
 He later finds her searching his rooms and has to shoot her.